 Minnesota’s Olmstead Plan is a broad series of key activities our state must accomplish to ensure people with disabilities are living, learning, working, and enjoying life in the most integrated setting.
 The Olmstead Plan will help achieve a Better Minnesota for all Minnesotans, because it will help Minnesotans with disabilities have the opportunity, both now and in the future, to live close to their family and friends; live more independently; engage in productive employment; and participate in community life.
 In short, it will offer Minnesotans with disabilities opportunities just like everyone else.

-On November 1, 2013, Minnesota’s Olmstead Plan was submitted to the Court for approval.
+Minnesota’s Olmstead Plan was submitted to the Court for approval on November 1, 2013.
 The Court provisionally accepted and approved the Olmstead Plan on January 22, 2014, and ordered the State to file a revised Olmstead Plan by July 5, 2014 to the Court Monitor and by July 15, 2014 to the Court.
 An audio version of the November 1, 2013 Olmstead Plan is available upon request.

-On July 10, 2014, the proposed modification to the Olmstead Plan as approved by the Court Monitor was filed with the Court.
-The Court declined to adopt the proposed modifications to the Olmstead Plan on September 18, 2014 and ordered a revised Olmstead Plan that establishes measurable goals be submitted to the Court Monitor by November 10, 2014.
+The proposed modification to the Olmstead Plan as approved by the Court Monitor was filed with the Court on July 10, 2014.
+The Court, on September 18, 2014, declined to adopt the proposed modifications to the Olmstead Plan and ordered that a revised Plan that establishes measurable goals be submitted to the Court Monitor by November 10, 2014.

-On November 10, 2014 Olmstead Plan revisions were submitted to the Court Monitor.
+The Olmstead Plan revisions were submitted to the Court Monitor on November 10, 2014.
 The Court provisionally approved the proposed revisions to the Olmstead Plan on January 9, 2015, subject to the Court’s review of the State’s modifications and any submissions by Plaintiff’s Counsel.
 The Court ordered the State to file a revised Olmstead Plan by March 20, 2015.

 On March 20, 2015 the proposed modification to the Olmstead Plan was filed with the Court.